On the hierarchical Bayesian modelling of frequency response functions: Case 1: population-based modelling of FRFs for nominally-identical structures

-Note that a non-informative prior was used for the noise variance, to stabilise computation.
-To incorporate more prior information, the half-\emph{t} family of distributions (e.g., half-Cauchy distribution) can be used instead \cite{gelman2006prior}.
+The half-Cauchy was considered an appropriate prior distribution for the shared noise term, as it peaks at zero, but has a long right tail, to allow for some flexibility in the assumptions \cite{gelman2006prior}.
+(Note that, in practice, measurement noise would be expected to be fairly small given that FRFs are typically averaged.)
 A graphical model displaying the parameter hierarchy is shown in Figure \ref{fig:DGM_ambient}.

+The models were trained using data with added noise, to avoid over-fitting small deviations/lightly-participating modes within the band of interest.
+This was accomplished by adding zero-mean Gaussian noise, with variance equal to 10\% of the absolute maximum amplitude of the data from Blade 1, to the 20 time-data blocks prior to computing FRFs.
+Then, the time data were subsampled such that there were two data-rich domains (Blades 1 and 2), and two data-poor domains (Blades 3 and 4).
+(Note that the data-rich groups were subsampled as well.
+This procedure was adopted to reduce the dimensionality of the training data, although there were enough training points to characterise each mode within the band of interest for these blades.)
+FRFs were then computed and averaged, and truncated to the desired bandwidth.
+This procedure resulted in 281, 207, 11, and 31 training points for Blades 1, 2, 3, and 4, respectively.

-Prior to fitting the FRF model, random Gaussian noise was generated, with a magnitude equal to 5\% of the absolute peak value of the FRF from Blade 2.
-(Noise was added to the training data to avoid over-fitting small deviations/lightly participating modes within the band of interest.)
-The noise was then added to each FRF, and 100, 100, 7, and 20 training points were randomly selected from the FRFs belonging to Blades 1 to 4, respectively.
-The intent was that the two data-rich FRFs (Blades 1 and 2) would lend statistical support to the sparser domains (Blades 3 and 4), thereby reducing uncertainty compared to an approach without pooling.
+The intent was that the two data-rich FRFs would lend statistical support to the sparser domains, thereby reducing uncertainty compared to an approach without pooling.
+(Note that partial pooling is also applicable to other situations, such as having only a single data-rich member, as briefly explored in \ref{appendix}.)
 Recall the grouping of the peaks from the FRFs shown in Figures \ref{fig:FRFs_allblades_real} and \ref{fig:FRFs_allblades_real_2DOF}.
 Both data-rich FRFs belonged to one of the groupings; likewise, the two data-poor FRFs belonged to the other grouping.
 This represents a challenging situation where the model can be heavily biased towards the available training data.
 The hierarchical/partial-pooling modelling structure allows the target distributions to be informed by the data (for very data-poor domains, this will of course be limited), but with the help of the full population dataset (including the data-rich domains).
+In addition, the subsampling and added noise resulted in some outliers in the data, creating a challenging inference problem.